 Additionally, PrintForward is building a local scholarship fund through the Vancouver Foundation to honour Lorne Patterson, a long time industry member and past Board of Directors Chair and Board Member.
 (This scholarship will be made available through BCIT.)

-Both the BCPIA and the CPIA Scholarships of $1,250 are administered and managed through the Canadian Printing Industries Scholarship Trust Fund (CPISTF).
+The CPIASTF Scholarships of $1,250 are administered and managed through the Canadian Printing Industries Scholarship Trust Fund (CPISTF).

-Part-time students or those enrolled in design or art courses are not eligible for scholarships from the Fund.
+Part-time students, or those enrolled in design or art courses, are not eligible for scholarships from the Fund.